Banner protest in Kerala Assembly against Education Minister | Politics

 - India

-Thiruvananthapuram, Aug 2 (PTI): The opposition Congress-led UDF members on Monday raised placards and banner in the Kerala Assembly seeking the resignation of General Education Minister V Sivankutty in a case related to the infamous ruckus incident in the Assembly in2015.
+(Eds: Minor edit in fifth para) Thiruvananthapuram, Aug 2 (PTI): The opposition Congress-led UDF members on Monday raised placards and banner in the Kerala Assembly seeking the resignation of General Education Minister V Sivankutty in a case related to the infamous ruckus incident in the Assembly in 2015.

 As soon as the minister began speaking during the question hour, the opposition members stood from their seats with slogans like ''resign and go out'' and showed protest placards and banner.